jeffpatton1971/pattontech/_posts/2007-07-20-converting-ris-to-wds.md

 layout: post
 title:  "Converting RIS to WDS"
 date:   2007-07-20 09:05:00 -0600
-categories: KU SOECS Lab
+categories: blog
-tags: July 2007
+tags: July 2007 KU SOECS Lab
 ---
 Overview:
 There are several methods of converting an existing RIS Server to WDS but the easiest seems to be upgrading to Windows Server 2003 SP 2.
 If SP 2 is already installed all you need do is choose WDS from the Add Windows Components section of Add/Remove Programs.